 Most of your body's energy on a competition day will come from the foods you've eaten over the past several days.
 But you can boost your performance even more by paying attention to the food you eat on the day.
 Strive for a competition day diet - rich in carbohydrates, moderate in protein, and low in fat.
 Here are some guidelines on what to eat and when:

 It's a good idea to avoid eating anything for the hour before you compete or have practice because digestion requires energy — energy that you want to use to win.
 Also, eating too soon before any kind of activity can leave food in the stomach, making you feel full, bloated, crampy, and sick.
 Everyone is different, so get to know what works best for you.
 You may want to experiment with meal timing and how much to eat on practice/regular training days so that you are better prepared for competition day.

 ONE TO ONE SESSIONS

-Click here for more info on one on one intensive sessions with one of our experienced coaches
+Click here for more information about 121 sessions with one of our qualified coaches